microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 Custom field names make it practical to to use long collision resistant names for fields, and this usage pattern can replace most of the need for global field keys.
 The other use case, where the same field is desired on multiple schema can be handled in other ways, like putting it on a reused child node, or just putting the field directly on each schema its desired on.

+Map nodes will not expose a JavaScript object like API, and instead expose a JavaScript Map like API.
+This avoids the need to use a Proxy for any of the node implementations, as well as avoids needing to support custom field names for Map nodes to deal with possible API name collisions.

 ### Annotation Pattern

 ExtraGlobalFields in the previous design existed to support an "annotations pattern" where a an app could opt some or all of their schema into allowing annotation subtrees to be placed on nodes.